NauAlex93/decentralized-app-example/README.md

 # decentralized-app-example
-Simple decentralized app with Solidity and web3 features
+Simple decentralized app with Solidity and web3 features.
+You can whitelist your address and then buy tokens with eth.